geom3trik/tuix-book/src/quick_start/reactivity_and_binding.md

 }
 ```

 Note the call to emit a `BindEvent::Update` event at each point the value is changed.
-Tuix doesn't (yet) provide a built-in method to detect changes of application data, so this event must be sent manually so bound widgets so they receive an update.
+Tuix does not (yet) provide a built-in method to detect changes of application data, so this event must be sent manually so bound widgets so they receive an update.

 ### Building Model Data